 Aloe plants have thick, waxy leaves and can store water well.
 This helps them survive in dry places.
 They also need the right sunlight for aloe to grow indoors.

-How Much Sunlight Does an Aloe Plant Need
+How Much Sunlight Does aloes Need

 Aloe plants are known for being tough and easy to care for.
 But, they need the right amount of sunlight to grow well.
 Knowing what light they need is key to their health.